Kartikey0205/Colege-JavaLab/README.md

 ### Program p019SuperDefaultToParameter - Program using super keyword at constructor level (Default at base to parameteric derived)

 ### Program p020SuperParameterToDefault - Program using super keyword at constructor level (Parameter at base to default derived)

+### Program p021arrayBigger - Program to find maximum and minimum value of array.

+### Program p022studentNumber - To write a java program to display total marks of 5 students using student class.
+Given the following attributes: Regno(int), Name(string), Marks in subjects(Integer Array), Total (int).

+### Program p023rectangle - To write a program in java with a class Rectangle with the data fields width, length, area and colour.
+The length, width and area are of double type and colour is of string type.The methods are get_length(), get_width(), get_colour() and find_area().
+Create two objects of Rectangle and compare their area and colour.
+If the area and colour both are the same for the objects then display “Matching Rectangles”, otherwise display “Non-matching Rectangle”.